Racing Stripes: Soundtrack

 The theme song for the Japanese version is "I Will" by Hitomi Shimatani.

 Reception

 Box office

 Racing Stripes grossed $49.8 million in the United States and $41 million in other territories, for a worldwide total of $90.8 million.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 35% based on 97 reviews, with an average rating of 5/10.
 The site's critics consensus reads: "Racing Stripes might be good for a few laps with younger viewers, but it's too blandly predictable to truly recommend for an all-ages audience."
 On Metacritic, the film has a weighted average score of 43 out of 100 based on 26 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore give the film an average grade of "A" on an A+ to F scale.

+Kevin Thomas of The Los Angeles Times said, "In the live-action talking animal genre, Racing Stripes is no Babe but should delight youngsters, although parents likely will find it is sentimental in the extreme, with a plot that telegraphs every development."